Are dark circles, red patches, and unsightly pimples a concern?

 The lipid barrier creates a surface seal essential for the maintenance of hydration and protection against microbial infection.

 Disruption of the skin barrier function can lead to several common skin conditions, including transepidermal water loss and poor lipid synthesis.

 One of the skin’s primary functions of our skin is physical protection and wound repair upon injury.

 Extensive research has revealed that chronic systemic corticosteroids harm all three phases of wound healing.

 Extreme stress on the body activates inflammation and immune players, causing chronic and relapsing inflammatory skin diseases often associated with eczema and dermatitis.

 Acne and Breakouts

-- A good night’s sleep can save your skin.
-Research has found that poor quality sleepers showed increased signs of intrinsic skin ageing including fine lines, uneven pigmentation and reduced elasticity.
+A good night’s sleep can also do a lot to save your skin; research (3) has found that poor-quality sleepers showed increased signs of intrinsic skin ageing, including fine lines, uneven pigmentation and reduced elasticity.

-- Environmental assaults including UV, smog and toxins are critical chronic stressors that impact skin ageing, inducing Vitamin E depletion and lipid peroxidation.
-So be sure to have a good skincare regime, with lots of topical antioxidant protection.
+Environmental assaults, including UV, smog and toxins, are other chronic stressors that impact skin ageing, inducing Vitamin E depletion and lipid peroxidation.